 “Yeah,” said General Nassar.

 Rochelle shook her head and laughed.
-“I’m goin’ on break,” she said.
-“Y’all fucked this up good.”
+“Good work, y’all,” she said.
+“I’m going on break.”

 inspired by a prompt from Sandpaper Blues